-Made from health promoting moonstone and jasper crystals, it apparently balances emotions and promote physical wellbeing and strength (properties I thought possibly useful whilst recovering from recent major joint surgery!).
+Made from health-promoting moonstone and Jasper crystals, it apparently balances emotions and promotes physical wellbeing and strength (properties I thought possibly useful whilst recovering from recent major joint surgery!).

 The terrace view from the Lotus Cafe over the Byron Bay hinterland was rather special.